gesen2egee/prodigy-plus-schedule-free/README.md

 1) `use_stableadamw=True,eps=1e8` (or any reasonable positive epsilon.
 This is the default.)
 2) `eps=None` (Adam-atan2, scale invariant, but can mess with Prodigy's stepsize calculations in some scenarios.)
-3) `use_muon_pp=True` (Updates are scaled by their root-mean-square.
-Experimental!)

-A new parameter, `beta4`, allows `d` to be updated via a moving average, rather than being immediately updated.
-This can help smooth out learning rate adjustments.
-Values of 0.9-0.99 are recommended if trying out the feature.
-If set to None, the square root of `beta1` is used, while a setting of 0 (the default) disables the feature.

 By default, `split_groups` is set to `True`, so each parameter group will have its own adaptation values.
 So if you're training different networks together, they won't contaminate each other's learning rates.
 The disadvantage of this approach is that some